ElisStaaf/ElisStaaf/README.rst

 -----
 * 🦪 `pearlOS`_

-  * A complete operating system for complete madlads.
+  * A complete operating system for complete madlads!

 * 📝 `Vine`_